 For some, graphics matter.
 Forza is a beautiful game, and God of War looks breathtaking.
 But companies like Nintendo has constantly shown that simplified, stylish graphics can create a breathtaking experience by making smart use of the hardware, if complemented with fun gameplay.

 The VR community can be sub-divided into several circles of people with different priorities.
 Some want the most ultra-realistic experiences which the Oculus Rift and the HTC VIVE can offer, from hardcore racing titles to realistic experiences.
 Others want to simply play some fun and unique games, such as Beat Saber and ASTRO BOT.
 Condensing the community into a general theme is difficult and outright misleading.

 Yet what is certain is that the most ‘fun’ games are the ones which tend to top the charts.
 Beat Saber is the classic example where, sweaty and grinning, people take off the headset and bond online on the game.
 Similarly, ASTRO BOT is an innovative game which uses game mechanics really well, while Tetris Effect is, quite literally, Tetris in VR.
 Truly great gameplay is timeless.

 The Oculus Quest offers the potential to exemplify great gameplay over graphics.
-While it is less powerful, it can still offer fun games only avalable with 6DoF controls, and recent previews say that the tracking is ‘good enough’.
+While it is less powerful, it can still offer fun games only avaliable with 6DoF controls, and recent previews say that the tracking is ‘good enough’.
 While expensive, the standalone headset is still more accessible than its counterparts as well.
-If coupled with great experiences, the VR headset coukd do very well.
+If coupled with great experiences, the VR headset could do very well.